Tutorial: Optimize indexing by using the push API

 Get Index Statistics

 The Get Index Statistics operation returns a document count for the current index, plus storage usage.
-Index statistics will take longer than document count to update.
+Index statistics take longer than document count to update.

 var indexStats = await indexClient.GetIndexStatisticsAsync(indexName);